The definitive guide to all tax forms for freelancers in Spain

 Form 130

 Let’s take Lisa as an example.
-She’s a web designer who earned €5000 last quarter.
+She’s a web designer who earned €5000 this quarter.
 She also bought a new laptop for €800 💻, spent €10 a month on a subscription to design software, and a massive €250 a month on her fancy coworking.

 Math time!